Ooh La La in L.A.: Promotion

 A music video to promote the single in America was planned if the promotional single gained sufficient airplay to warrant a full release of the single.
 In a fan club newsletter of the time, it was revealed that the video would be filmed in Los Angeles.
 However, the video did not come to fruition, with Lea stating in a 1987 fan club interview: "Well, when you are dealing with record companies, it all comes down to money, power strokes and the way they think a record is going to go.
 CBS deliberately held back on doing the video because, although they could see it picking up a few heavyweight stations, they wanted to wait to see if it picked up any more."

 In the UK, the band performed the song on the ITV show Get Fresh in August 1987, while promoting their UK-only single "You Boyz Make Big Noize".

 Critical reception

-In a review of You Boyz Make Big Noize, Kerrang! said the song was "a bit of a laugh, with a good lyric about the amount of nosh the lads put away in the States".
-In a retrospective review, Doug Stone of AllMusic described the song as an "anthemic and trashy barnstormer".
-He also recommended the song by selecting it as an AMG Pick Track.
+Upon its release in the US, the radio trade magazine The Hard Report selected "Ooh La La in L.A." as one of the "frontrunners" for radio play and considered it to "show a whole new side to the band".
+They noted Holder's "distinctive delivery which almost offers a Collinsesque twist this time around" and added, "One has to marvel at how the vocal equivalent of the Grand Canyon can seemingly add even more gravel, complete with newfound trills, which we've certainly heard before."
+The reviewer concluded, "It's got to be their widest demo offering ever, with a pop hook you know will cause havoc on both sides of the dial.
+An easy call for their biggest hit of the 80s."
+FMQB picked it as a "sure shot" and commented that, like their 1984 hits 'Run Runaway' and 'My Oh My', "the 1987 model of the mighty Slade machine hones in on roundhouse melodies, flawless production, and a sound that rocks but doesn't crunch".
+They noted the 'Roxanne'-like rhythm guitar chords", Holder's "rabble-rousing voice" and lyrics which take "a witty look at life on the road in America from a Brit's perspective".
+The magazine concluded, "Slade just turned 21, and it's hard-driving, good-humored boyz noize like this that's made them one of the most durable bands of them all."
+In a retrospective review of You Boyz Make Big Noize, Doug Stone of AllMusic described the song as an "anthemic and trashy barnstormer".